SimVascular/simvascular.github.io-archive/source/documentation/modeling/_creatingModels.md

 Type in “0.1” in the place of “1.0” and hit RETURN.

-Now, return to the “Parasolid → Create Model” tabs in your Functional Toolbox.
-With your solid model “picked” (opaque yellow), click on the “Actor” drop-down menu underneath the 3D display window and select “Delete Actor”.
-Your model should have disappeared.
-Now create a new model by making sure that “aorta_test” is selected as “YES” under the “use in lofting” column of the group treeview display window, and then click on “Create Pre-Op Solid” under the “Create Model” tab.
-By refreshing the window this way, you should see that the creases have disappeared:
+Now, return to the “Model → Parasolid → Create Model” tabs in your Functional Toolbox.
+With your solid model “picked” (opaque yellow), under visualization on the right hand side, click "Model Operations → Copy Model".
+Give a name for your new model.
+This will display the model with smaller faces and give you a smoother looking surface.
+You should see that the creases have disappeared:

 <figure>
   <img class="svImg svImgXl"  src="documentation/modeling/imgs/solid_modeling/creating_models/8.jpg">